 "They take too long to get back to me."

 "The system is down."

 So we hear these constantly.
 For those folks, our recommendation is really to take a look at the public cloud.
 Take a look into Azure, for example.
 Azure is a very dynamic platform.
 It can scale up and scale down as needed.
 Automatically in some cases.
-Office 365 as well is a very dynamic secure platform for your messaging system.
+Microsoft 365 as well is a very dynamic secure platform for your messaging system.
 You pay for what you use.
 As employees increase, you buy more licensing.
 As they decrease, you offset some of that licensing.